NaimAyat/UCLA_CS131/Reading2.md

 ### 19.3 Getting Started with a Prolog Language System
 * Suppose the set of facts is stored in a file called relations.
 To load the data, do `consult(relations).`
 * Now, you can check what is true: `parent(marge,kent)` returns `true.`
+* You can also use a variable to get the system to find values that satisfy your query.
+For example, we use the variable `P` in `parent(P,jean)`, which returns `P = herb.`